Honda Accord Insurance Rates

 Use the form below to get customized rates for your location.

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Honda Accord insurance rates for different risk profiles and scenarios.
+The chart below breaks down average Honda Accord insurance rates for additional coverage and risk scenarios.

 - The best discount rate is $746

 - Using higher $1,000 deductibles will save $1,126 every year

-- The estimated price for the average middle-age driver with $500 deductibles is $1,288
+- The average price for the average middle-age driver who chooses $500 deductibles is $1,288

 - Using low $100 deductibles for physical damage coverage increases the price to $1,604